acsone/odoo-box/README.md

 * a documentation on how to easily merge specific pull requests in the installed instance

-It work on all major operating systems.
+It works on all major operating systems.

 From a technical standpoint, it is a Vagrant set-up that installs a predefined buildout configuration.
 The user can easily adapt the buildout to merge pull requests.

-## Software Requirements

-* Vagrant from https://www.vagrantup.com/downloads.html for your Operating system
-* Oracle VM VirtualBox from https://www.virtualbox.org/wiki/Downloads for your Operating system
-* If your operating system is a Microsoft distribution, you should install CMDER (Portable console emulator) from http://bliker.github.io/cmder/

 ## System Requirements

 * Operating system supported by Vagrant and Oracle VM VirtualBox
 * 64-bit (x64) processor
 * Network connection
 * Unused 8069 and 8169 ports

+## Software Requirements

+* Vagrant from https://www.vagrantup.com/downloads.html for your Operating system
+* Oracle VM VirtualBox from https://www.virtualbox.org/wiki/Downloads for your Operating system
+* If your operating system is a Microsoft distribution, you should install CMDER (Portable console emulator) from http://bliker.github.io/cmder/

 ## First Installation